Boingboing blogs from… Pretoria

 Angie tuning in from Pretoria, South Africa.
-Boingboingers have been lucky enough to win a research bid with a whole group of different people from universities and community groups in the UK and South Africa.
+A whole group of different people from the UK and South Africa, including the University of Pretoria, University of Brighton, Boingboing, and also Khulisa community organisation, have been lucky enough to win a research bid.
 We’re funded from a pot of research money aimed at getting researchers to understand and address major challenges affecting countries in the global south.
 Our project’s on Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from loads of different angles.
 Right now as I write this in South Africa, we’re focusing on the perspectives of community members who are co-researchers on the project.

 The Natural Environment Research Council from the UK is leading the management of this funding pot, but other UK Research Councils are contributing to it too.
 Together we’re exploring the issue of resilience to drought from all different angles, historical, cultural, social and economic.
 We’ve also got a strong arts perspective running through the project – in the early days of the project we have been using arts based methods in what might be seen as an instrumental and extractive way.
 Later on we are moving more to artists leading us all in developing some art events or artifacts that will communicate knowledge as knowledge itself.
 We’re hoping community members will want to co-produce artistic expressions of how drought affects them and incorporate strategies to address this.
 Crucially, our hope is that young people from affected communities will be in the driving seat of what gets communicated to others about this.
 And we’re hoping that our findings will feed into drought policies in South Africa.